-‘Days Of Our Lives’ Recap and Spoilers: Eric And Nicole Confess Their Feelings, But Will They Tell Each other?
+‘Days Of Our Lives’ Recap And Spoilers: Eric And Nicole Confess Their Feelings, But Will They Tell Each Other?

-Today episode of Days of Our Lives began with Lucas waking up in the hospital, scared and confused.
+Todays episode of Days of Our Lives began with Lucas waking up in the hospital, scared and confused.
 Toward the end of Tuesday’s episode, Days viewers watched as Kate and Jennifer found him unconscious on the floor of the church.
 Lucas now finds himself restrained to a hospital bed.

 Jennifer, Kate, and Maggie rushed into the room when they heard Lucas yelling.
 Although Maggie found a rehab center close by that has an opening, Lucas denied that he has a problem and refused to partake in any form of help offered.
 Fans of NBC’s Days of Our Lives listened as Kayla informed Lucas he had severe alcohol poisoning and almost died.
 She stated, “you will not be as lucky next time.”